What Is the Long-Term Care Ombudsman Program?

 Getting Help

-If you have questions regarding your rights under the Older Americans Act, you should consult with an older adult law attorney.
+If you have questions about your rights under the Older Americans Act, consult an older adult law attorney.

 Can I Solve This on My Own or Do I Need an Attorney?